The Enormous Carrot – soup for everyone!

-This week the Acorn Preschool children have made their own version of the Enormous Turnip story, choosing to have an enormous carrot instead, which Mrs Alford planted.
-Lots of the children helped Mrs Alford to try to pull it out, and eventually with enough strong helpers the carrot popped out!
+This week the Acorn Preschool children have made their own version of the Enormous Turnip story, choosing to have an enormous carrot instead.
+Lots of the children helped to try to pull it out, and eventually, with enough strong helpers the carrot popped out!

 To build on our enjoyment of the story of the week, we also focused on reading a recipe for making vegetable soup.
-The children learnt what ingredients were needed and how to make the soup, step by step.
-Some of the children used their mark making to write the shopping lists for the ingredients we needed to buy to make the soup.
-On Thursday, the children helped to make the soup by peeling and chopping the vegetables.
-Once it was cooked, we all tried it with some hot crusty bread – many of the Acorns thought it was delicious, and some loved it so much that they had 3 bowls of soup!
+The children learnt what ingredients were needed for the recipe and how to make the soup, step by step.
+Some of the children used their mark making to draw their favourite foods and to write the shopping lists for the ingredients they wanted to buy to make their own soup.
+On Wednesday, the children helped to make the soup by peeling and chopping the vegetables.
+Once it was cooked, we all tried it with some crusty bread – most of the Acorns thought it was delicious!

-Stars of the day this week were Daniel, Lilly, Mickey, Faith and Freya – well done to you all.
+Stars of the day this week were Millie, Skye, Ollie, Matilda & Madison – well done to you all.